-- 6.1 Certification for the named canine team (one canine handler and one canine) shall be valid for up to one year (365 days or 366 days in a leap year).
-Canine handlers with more than one canine shall be required to independently certify with each canine. - 6.2 The canine team shall perform regular documented maintenance training, periodic proficiency assessments, double-blind assessments, and follow other recommended local, state and/or federal guidelines.
+6.1 Certification for the named canine team (one canine handler and one canine) shall be valid for up to one year (365 days or 366 days in a leap year).
+Canine handlers with more than one canine shall be required to independently certify with each canine.

+6.2 The canine team shall perform regular documented maintenance training, periodic proficiency assessments, double-blind assessments, and follow other recommended local, state and/or federal guidelines.
 Certification does not remove the requirement for continued training.

-- 6.3 The certifying official(s) shall not be routinely involved in the training (maintenance training, periodic proficiency assessments, double-blind assessment, etc.) of the canine team being evaluated. - 6.4 The certifying authority may fail the canine team due to handler errors and breaches of safety, which may include, but are not limited to, the following. - a) Not maintaining positive control of the canine, which may lead to safety issues. - b) Allowing canine outside of search area. - c) Not following directions of the assessor. - 6.5 Deliberate compromise of an evaluation will not be tolerated.
-Any communication concerning specifics of the evaluation will constitute a compromise and will lead to termination of the canine team's certification. - 6.6 A mission-oriented test environment shall be used. - 6.7 The certification shall be comprised of a scent recognition assessment together with an operational assessment (single- and/or double-blind assessment, or a combination of both).
+6.3 The certifying official(s) shall not be routinely involved in the training (maintenance training, periodic proficiency assessments, double-blind assessment, etc.) of the canine team being evaluated.

+6.4 The certifying authority may fail the canine team due to handler errors and breaches of safety, which may include, but are not limited to, the following.

+a) Not maintaining positive control of the canine, which may lead to safety issues.

+b) Allowing canine outside of search area.

+c) Not following directions of the assessor.

+6.5 Deliberate compromise of an evaluation will not be tolerated.
+Any communication concerning specifics of the evaluation will constitute a compromise and will lead to termination of the canine team's certification.

+6.6 A mission-oriented test environment shall be used.

+6.7 The certification shall be comprised of a scent recognition assessment together with an operational assessment (single- and/or double-blind assessment, or a combination of both).

 Certification parameters are outlined in Section 5, Canine Team Assessments.
-If the canine is dual purpose, then the canine team shall pass all required assessment parameters outlined in Section 5, Canine Team Assessments in both this document and the corresponding detection discipline document. - 6.8 Targets used in the certification process shall not have been used in the training activities (maintenance training, periodic proficiency assessments, double-blind assessment, etc.) of the canine team being certified. - 6.9 The canine team shall properly scent discriminate in at least 75% of the scent recognition assessments (see 5.6.1.1) and 80% of the operational assessments (see 5.6.1.2) for successful certification. - 6.10 A canine team that fails the certification process shall complete a documented corrective action plan developed by the canine team's trainer before making another attempt to certify. - 6.11 Certifying official(s) shall identify the performance deficiency(ies) to the canine handler so that the trainer can determine the minimum amount of time for that deficiency(ies) to be remediated before another certification attempt.
+If the canine is dual purpose, then the canine team shall pass all required assessment parameters outlined in Section 5, Canine Team Assessments in both this document and the corresponding detection discipline document.

+6.8 Targets used in the certification process shall not have been used in the training activities (maintenance training, periodic proficiency assessments, double-blind assessment, etc.) of the canine team being certified.

+6.9 The canine team shall properly scent discriminate in at least 75% of the scent recognition assessments (see 5.6.1.1) and pass the operational assessment (see 5.6.1.2) for successful certification.

+6.10 A canine team that fails the certification process shall complete a documented corrective action plan developed by the canine team's trainer before making another attempt to certify.

-During this remediation time frame, documentation should be provided by the canine trainer/handler to demonstrate that efforts have been enacted to correct the deficiency.
+6.11 Certifying official(s) shall identify the performance deficiency(ies) to the canine handler so that the trainer can determine a minimum amount of time for that deficiency(ies) to be remediated before another certification attempt.
+During this time frame, documentation should be provided by the canine trainer/handler to demonstrate that efforts have been enacted to correct the deficiency.

-6.12 Organization(s) may enhance the standard's requirements in order to make the organizational requirements more stringent.
+6.12 Organization(s) may enhance the standards' requirements in order to make the organizational requirements more stringent.